RascalSoftware/RAT-Docs/source/tutorial/customModels.rst

 * **Name** - This is any name we choose for this custom file.
 This is the name we use later to add this to the contrasts.

-* **Filename** - This is the actual filename of the custom file, including its file extension (MATLAB extension is '.m')
+* **Filename** - This is the actual filename of the custom file, including its file extension.

 * **Function name** - This is the name of the function to call from the specified file.
 For MATLAB, the function name is always the same as the filename but for python and dynamic library functions the function name can be different from filename.

 * **Language** - The language which we are going to use to process the file.
 We are choosing MATLAB, which means that the native MATLAB interpreter (i.e. the one we are using to call the project in this example) will be used to process the script.
-There is further discussion on the languages available and their merits in chapter 6.
+It is also possible to run :ref:`custom models in python and C++.<customLanguages>`

 * **Path** - The path to our custom file.
-In this case it is in the same directory as the model script (pwd).
+In this case it is in the same directory as the model script.

 At this point it is useful to look at *customBilayer.m* and then go through it section by section: